 SDI benefits from State for Maternity and Paternity leave as we have in California are not part of public charge.

-The temporary disability insurance (TDI) are mostly funded by the employee’s payroll deductions.
+The temporary disability insurance (TDI) is mostly funded by the employee’s payroll deductions.
 They can receive benefits when they are temporarily unable to work due to disability, including pregnancy.

 The tax credits claimed on your IRS tax return are legal and are not counted towards the public charge.

-Earned Income tax Credit (EITC), Additional Child Tax Credit (ACTC) and Child Tax Credit (CTC) are excluded from Public charge definition.
+Earned Income tax Credit (EITC), Additional Child Tax Credit (ACTC), and Child Tax Credit (CTC) are excluded from the Public charge definition.

-There is no mention of solar and electric car like Tesla or hybrid car subsidy in the DHS rule for public charge.
+There is no mention of solar and electric cars like Tesla or hybrid car subsidies in the DHS rule for a public charge.

-We assume that since these are promotional subsidies given by government to promote the use of environment friendly fuel, this will not be part of public charge rule.
+We assume that since these are promotional subsidies given by the government to promote the use of environment-friendly fuel, this will not be part of the public charge rule.

 DHS Public Benefit Deciding Rules